peterkrauz/8-puzzle-solver/README.md

 ### N Puzzle

-Initially known as 8 Puzzle, the game consists of a matrix whose value is equal to the matrix's side ^ 2 - 1 For the famous 3x3 matrix, the game is an 8 Puzzle.
+Initially known as 8 Puzzle, the game consists of a matrix whose value is equal to the (matrix's side ^ 2) - 1.
+For the famous 3x3 matrix, the game is an 8 Puzzle.
 A 4x4 matrix would yield a 15 Puzzle, and so on.

 ## Setup